Skip to content

 Document-level provenance for every section, plus on-demand sentence-level citations with file, page, and passage.
 Every generated claim is audit-traceable.

-SOC 2 Type 1 ready.
-SOC 2 Type 2, ISO 27001, GDPR, and HIPAA certifications in progress.
+SOC 2 Type 1 and ISO 27001 ready.
+SOC 2 Type 2, GDPR, HIPAA, and EU AI Act in progress.
 Deploy as managed SaaS or in your own VPC.

 Voices from the field